jacksleight/statamic-memberbox/docs/configuration.md

 ## Using Laravel middleware to redirect unauthenticated users?

-If you're using Laravel's auth middleware to rediect unauthenticated users to a login page, and want to use Memberbox's login route for that, you'll need to update it with the Memberbox route name:
+If you're using Laravel's auth middleware to redirect unauthenticated users to a login page, and want to use Memberbox's login route for that, you'll need to update it with the Memberbox route name:

 ```php
 // /app/Http/Middleware/Authenticate.php